tapirdata/generator-webpack-versatile/README.md

 ### Optionally

+Use [modernizr](http://modernizr.com/) for browser-feature detection.

+Use [foundation](http://foundation.zurb.com/) or [bootstrap](http://getbootstrap.com/) for responsive client-side styling.

 Use [backbone](http://backbonejs.org/) as a lightweight client-library to build agile single-page web applications.

-Use [foundation](http://foundation.zurb.com/) for responsive client-side styling.

-Use [bootstrap](http://getbootstrap.com/) for easy client-side styling.

-Use [cache-crusher](https://www.npmjs.com/package/cache-crusher) to provide cache-busting for your production-build.

 Use [coffeescript](http://coffeescript.org/) or just plain Javascript for your project-code.

-Use [modernizr](http://modernizr.com/) for browser-feature detection.

 Use [sass](http://sass-lang.com/) as versatile CSS-Preprocessor (required for bootstrap).

+Use [cache-crusher](https://www.npmjs.com/package/cache-crusher) to provide cache-busting for your production-build.

 ## Usage